simongowing1/simongowing1/README.md

 Once I realised this, I knew that I wanted to apply the same strategy to problems in the tech world – break down barriers and find creative solutions to innovative humane projects.

-- 🔭 I’m currently working on a natural wine app for Berlin
+- 🔭 I’m currently working on a natural wine app for Berlin.
-- 🌱 I’m currently learning to write tests with Jest
+- 🌱 I’m currently learning to write tests with Jest.
-- 👾 I'm currently having fun with code every morning as part of Kater Klub
+- 👾 I'm currently having fun solving code challenges every morning with [Kater Klub](https://github.com/simongowing1/Katas "Kater Klub repo").
-- 👯 I’m looking to collaborate on creative projects to improve the relationship between users and technology
+- 👯 I’m looking to collaborate on creative projects to improve the relationship between users and technology.